IBM/terraform-provider-turbonomic/README.md

 ## Using the provider

-See the Turbonomic Provider documentation to get started using the Turbonomic provider.
+ To get started using the Turbonomic provider, see the [documentation](https://registry.terraform.io/providers/IBM-Software/turbonomic/latest/docs).